 How Brad Helps Clients

 Brad also actively pursues pro bono opportunities, including the representation of prisoners pursuing civil rights claims in federal courts, and the representation of clients before Administrative Law Judges on appeals from denied Social Security claims.
-He currently serves as the head for the Protection From Abuse program for the firm’s Pittsburgh office.
+He currently leads the Project H.E.L.P.
+(Homeless Experience Legal Protection) Clinic for the Pittsburgh community and serves as the head of the firm's Protection From Abuse program in the Pittsburgh office.

 What Clients Can Expect

 Among Brad’s strengths, he provides honest assessment of a presented situation and will work with you in devising a case strategy to best deal with the circumstances.
 Once a path is set, Brad will intensely advocate on your behalf.
 Brad is eager to learn about your goals, including litigation objectives and business or personal ambitions, and he is willing to work with you to achieve those goals.

 Born and raised in Pittsburgh, Brad loves outdoor activities and sports.
 While attending Cornell University, Brad was a member of the varsity football team.
 In 2004, he served as a team captain and was named Academic All-Ivy League and CoSIDA Academic All-District I.

 Clients need a strong advocate who is not afraid to think outside of the box and evaluate a matter from all angles.

 - Represents generic pharmaceuticals manufacturer in defense of antitrust actions involving more than 125 products commenced by State Attorneys General for 48 states and various classes of plaintiffs